 Grass and Weeds: It is unlawful for property owners to allow grasses and weeds to grow to a height greater than 8 inches or to allow such grasses and weeds to go to seed.
 Report a violation in your neighborhood.

 No Dumping: It is against Shakopee City Code to take delivery or place any landscape or building material in or on a city right-of-way to street.
 Parking dumpsters or moving containers in the street requires a city permit.

 Sight Triangles: City Code prohibits property owners on corner lots from landscaping or planting any object that rises 3 feet above the surface of the road.
 This is meant to preserve corner visibility so that vehicles can see approaching traffic.
 See: City Code 151.125

-Lawn Mowing: Keep grass clippings and leaves out of the curb and gutter in the street, as they are a source of phosphorus and can easily be washed away into the city’s surface water run-off system.
+Lawn Mowing: Keep grass clippings and leaves out of the curb and gutter in the street.
+They are a source of phosphorus and can easily be washed away into the city’s surface water run-off system.

 Pet Waste: Dispose of pet waste in the trash or flush it down the toilet.
 Never put it in the storm drain.
 City code requires pet owners to pick up pet waste on public land.

 Fertilizer: Minnesota law prohibits residents from using fertilizer containing phosphorus for general lawn care.
 To ensure a fertilizer is phosphorus-free, check the string of three numbers on the bag.
 The middle number should be “0.”

 Whether you’re building a deck, adding to storage shed or installing lawn sprinklers, the city requires a Residential Building Permit for many outdoor landscaping projects, including: